View Document Text

 PRIVATE MONEY MANAGEMENT SERVICES

-organizations and charitable organizations) regarding the investment of client funds based on the
+and charitable organizations) regarding the investment of client funds based on the individual needs of

-supervision is guided by the client's stated objectives (e.g. conservative, moderate, balanced,
+is guided by the client's stated objectives (e.g. conservative, moderate, balanced, growth, aggressive), as

 Clients may impose reasonable restrictions on investing in certain securities, types of securities, or